by Bob Stepno

 But the newly arrived Kryptonian did not know much about Earth.
 He didn’t know human beings.
 And he didn’t know where his great powers were needed.
 He did — somehow — know a runaway trolley car when he saw one.
 Listen to the second 15 minute episode in the Adventures of Superman series with the questions “What is journalism for?” and “Why be a reporter?” in mind.

 What advice might today’s version of “the professor” in the story give?
 What do he and his son tell the big guy in blue tights about journalism in the 21st century?

-Clark Kent, Reporter (Click the title to download or play on iPad, if a player button is not visible.)
+Clark Kent, Reporter (Click the title to download, or if a player button is not functioning in your browser.)

 Getting a Newspaper Job

 When a young man identifying himself as Clark Kent appeared at The Daily Planet, “a greenhorn” as the editor put it, just landing the job could be considered one of his first super-feats.

 He had no clips.
 He had no experience.
 What was he doing there?
 One thing he had was an idealistic motivation, “to know which to help and when help is needed.”

 That’s what he had told a college professor and his son, the pair Superman rescued from that runaway trolley on his first day on Earth.
 The alien visitor said he wanted to observe and study human beings.
 The professor had a suggestion:

 “To mingle with people, to see men at the highest and lowest, if that’s what you want… How about a newspaper?
 A great metropolitan daily… Join their staff.
 Be a reporter.”